doubleu0-0/Np-x-Verztec-Team3/pipeline/misc/README.md

 Data is split into chunks for several important reasons:

 1. **Improved Search Relevance**
-   Vector databases like FAISS work best with smaller, self-contained pieces of text.
+   Vector databases like Pinecone work best with smaller, self-contained pieces of text.
 This allows the system to return precise and contextually relevant results.

 2. **LLM Input Constraints**
    Language models can only process a limited number of tokens.
 Chunking allows us to select only the most relevant text when forming a prompt.